Get in Touch With Us

 Drywood Colony

 The queen will lay the first eggs.
-These nymphs include both soldier and reproductive an they do not have a distinct worker caste.
-They will start feeding across the grain of the infested wood and from tunnel and chambers.
+These nymphs include both soldier and reproductive, they do not have a distinct worker caste.
+They will start feeding across the grain of the infested wood and from tunnel and chambers.ย The tunnel is use to push the faecal pellets out of their colony.

+Due to their clean behaviour, you can find their faecal pellets dropped outside their colony or mud trail.
 They are often mistaken for ants during the swarming season.
-Drywood wings are of the same size for all four while the ants are two on the same size.
+Drywood have all four wings that are of the same size for while the ants possess two on the same size.
+Usually only one pair of primary reproductive which are the king and the queen task to grow the size of the colony.

 Dampwood Colony